 The single biggest accelerator is having one person (or a very small group) who can make decisions quickly and definitively.
 When design feedback requires a committee meeting, or feature questions need to go up three levels of management, every decision adds days to the timeline.

-Our recommendation: Designate a single product owner with the authority to approve designs, prioritize features, and make tradeoff decisions without escalation.
+Recommendation: Designate a single product owner with the authority to approve designs, prioritize features, and make tradeoff decisions without escalation.

 A Well-Defined MVP